SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 See also the open source [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/) tool and associated resources.

-Here's an interesting very pretty checklist from the consulting firm Deloitte: [https://www.deloitte.com/uk/en/services/consulting/content/ai-carbon-footprint-calculator.html](AI Carbon Footprint Calculator)
+Here's an interesting very pretty checklist from the consulting firm Deloitte: [AI Carbon Footprint Calculator](https://www.deloitte.com/uk/en/services/consulting/content/ai-carbon-footprint-calculator.html)

 [CodeCarbon](https://codecarbon.io/) is a lightweight Python package that estimates CO₂ emissions from running code.
 It tracks CPU/GPU usage and grid carbon intensity automatically and integrates easily with machine-learning frameworks.